 It’s pretty common these days for my inbox to get filled with unsubscribe emails once I post something personal on my blog.

-I don’t know if being transparent and getting deep makes people feel uncomfortable or if there’s another reason they are quick to hit the button.
+I don’t know if being transparent and getting deep makes people feel uncomfortable or if there’s another reason they are quick to leave.

-It happened again a few days ago, when I shared a little bit about my displeasure with Instagram and brought up the fact that I was clinically diagnosed with major depression and was placed under suicide watch.
+It happened again a few days ago, when I decided to share a little bit about my displeasure with Instagram and brought up the fact that I was diagnosed with major depression and was placed under suicide watch.

 Here’s the reaction I had to the unsubscribes after it happened: